Thomas Morstead: New Orleans Saints

+Morstead retained the captain title in 2015.
+In the 2015 season, Morstead had 56 punts for 2,551 yards and a 45.55 average.

+In the 2016 season, Morstead had 57 punts for 2,751 yards and a 48.26 average.

-In the NFC Divisional matchup versus the Minnesota Vikings, Morstead tore cartilage in his rib cage after making a tackle in the first quarter but remained in the game.
-Nevertheless, he was visibly hurt as he punted throughout the game.
-The Vikings scored the winning touchdown in the closing seconds of the game, and both sides assumed that the contest was over with Saints players headed for the locker room, however Morstead was the first player to return to the field for the extra point attempt.
+In the 2017 season, Morstead finished with 60 punts for 2,822 yards and a 47.03 average.
+In the NFC Divisional Round against the Minnesota Vikings, he tore cartilage in his rib cage after making a tackle in the first quarter but remained in the game.
+Nevertheless, Morstead was visibly hurt as he punted throughout the game.
+The Vikings scored the winning touchdown in the closing seconds of the game, and both sides assumed that the contest was over with Saints players headed for the locker room.
+However, Morstead was the first player to return to the field for the extra point attempt.
 Vikings' fans were impressed by the toughness and sportsmanship Morstead displayed in the eventual defeat, so a Vikings-dedicated Reddit group donated more than $140,000 to his charity in less than 24 hours, and Morstead presented the donations to the Children's Hospital of Minnesota.

 On March 16, 2018, Morstead signed a five-year contract extension with the Saints.
+In the 2018 season, he punted 43 times for 1,996 yards and a 46.42 average.

-In Week 3 of the 2019 season, Morstead downed four of his six punts inside the 20-yard line in a 33–27 win over the Seahawks, earning him NFC Special Teams Player of the Week.
-In Week 6, Morstead pinned five of his six punts inside the 20-yard line with a long of 51 yards in a 13–6 win over the Jaguars, earning him his second NFC Special Teams Player of the Week honors of 2019.
-He was also named NFC Special Teams Player of the Month for September.
+In Week 3 of the 2019 season, Morstead downed four of his six punts inside the 20-yard line during a 33–27 road victory over the Seattle Seahawks, earning him NFC Special Teams Player of the Week honors.
+Morstead was later named NFC Special Teams Player of the Month for September.
+Three weeks later, he pinned five of his six punts inside the 20-yard line with a long of 51 yards in a 13–6 road victory over the Jacksonville Jaguars, earning him his second NFC Special Teams Player of the Week award of 2019.
+Morstead finished the 2019 season with 60 punts for 2,770 yards and a 46.17 average.

-In Week 1 of the 2020 season against the Tampa Bay Buccaneers, Morstead had five punts inside the 20 yard line during the 34–23 win.
-He was named the NFC Special Teams Player of the Week for his performance.
+In Week 1 of the 2020 season against the Tampa Bay Buccaneers, Morstead placed five of his six punts inside the 20-yard line during the 34–23 victory and was named the NFC Special Teams Player of the Week for his performance.
+In the 2020 season, Morstead finished with 62 punts for 2,674 yards and a 43.13 average.